Lung Cancer Immunotherapy

 In loving memory of our friend, Karen Loss.

 You can help advance immunotherapy research.
 Join the Lung Cancer Registry to help researchers learn from patients on immunotherapy.
 Visit LungCancerRegistry.org to get started.

 What You Need to Know About Lung Cancer ImmunotherapyDownload

 Immunotherapy: New Hope for Lung Cancer TreatmentLearn more

-Approved by Scientific and Medical Editorial Review Panel.
-Last reviewed October 27, 2016.
+Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.
+Last reviewed November 19, 2018.

 Page Last Updated: June 18, 2019

 Sign up for the latest lung health news sent right to your inbox.

 Join more than 500,000 people who receive research updates, inspiring stories, health information and more.